Amritanshu2/Movie_Review_Website/README.md

 Movie Review Website
 Movie Review Website is an engaging platform designed for movie enthusiasts to explore, review, and manage film content.
-Developed using a combination of React for the frontend and Express.js with MongoDB for the backend, this platform provides a seamless experience for both regular users and administrators.
+Developed with React for the frontend and Express.js with MongoDB for the backend, this platform provides a seamless experience for both regular users and administrators.

-Table of Contents
-Introduction
-System Architecture
-Front-end
-Back-end
-Database
-API Design
-Installation
-Configuration
-Usage
-Architecture Diagram
 Introduction
 The Movie Review Website aims to deliver a comprehensive platform for users to interact with movie-related content.
 Regular users can browse movies, read and write reviews, and manage their preferences.
 Administrators have powerful tools for content management and analytics, making it easier to curate the platform's offerings.